Recursive Flora

 context

-The more overthinkers communicate, the less understood they feel
+The more overthinkers explain, the less understood they feel

 research & insights